Restaurant Billing Software vs POS System: What Do Small Restaurants in India Need?

 A small dine-in restaurant's core operational needs are:

-Inventory management, advanced analytics, loyalty programs, and CRM are valuable but they are not Day 1 requirements for a restaurant doing under ₹5 lakh/month.
+Inventory management, advanced analytics, loyalty programs, and CRM are valuable, but they are not Day 1 requirements for a restaurant doing under ₹5 lakh per month.

 Traditional POS systems are built around dedicated hardware: a touchscreen terminal at the billing counter, a kitchen display screen or thermal printer, a card reader, and sometimes a customer-facing display.
 In India, a typical POS hardware setup costs:

-For a small restaurant with thin margins, spending ₹50,000–₹1,00,000 on hardware before earning a rupee from it is a significant barrier.
+For a small restaurant with thin margins, spending ₹50,000 to ₹1,00,000 on hardware before earning a rupee from it is a significant barrier.

 Orderzy, for example, is entirely web-based.
 The kitchen dashboard, staff order entry, and admin panel all run in a browser.
 Payment is processed via Cashfree, which handles UPI, cards, and net banking without requiring a dedicated card reader.
-GST, CGST, SGST, and service charge are configured once and applied automatically.
+Your service charge is configured once and applied automatically to every itemised bill.

 A full POS system makes sense when:

-- You have multiple outlets and need centralized reporting
+- You have multiple outlets and need centralised reporting.

-- You need deep loyalty/CRM integration tied to a physical card or app
+- You need deep loyalty and CRM integration tied to a physical card or app.

-For a single-outlet dine-in restaurant doing 30–100 covers per day, a web-based billing solution that handles QR ordering, kitchen management, GST billing, and UPI payments covers all operational needs at a fraction of the cost.
+For a single-outlet dine-in restaurant doing 30 to 100 covers per day, a web-based billing solution that handles QR ordering, kitchen management, itemised billing, and UPI payments covers all operational needs at a fraction of the cost.